 - Use keywords (but avoid keyword stuffing)

-How to edit image alt texts in Shopify?
+How to edit image alt text in Shopify?

-To change the alt text of a product image (or add alt text to a product image): Open your Shopify Admin Panel → Products → All products → Open the product you want to edit → Hover over the product image → Click on the “ALT” icon → Edit or enter your new alt text in the “Image alt text” field → Click “Save”.
+To change the alt text of a product image (or add alt text to a product image): Open your Shopify Admin Panel → Products → All products → Open the product you want to edit → Hover over the product image which ALT tag you want to edit → Click on the “ALT” icon → Edit or enter your new alt text in the “Image alt text” field → Click “Save.”